tobiy105/Web-App-DevOps-Project/README.md

 #### Step 4: Install System Dependencies and ODBC Driver
 We update the package list and install necessary system dependencies, including the ODBC driver, to enable database connectivity.

-#### Step 5: Install pip and setuptools
+#### Step 5: Install pip and setup tools
-We upgrade pip and setuptools, which are required for managing Python packages.
+We upgrade pip and setup tools, which are required for managing Python packages.

 #### Step 6: Install Python Packages from requirements.txt
 We install Python packages specified in the `requirements.txt` file, which contains all the necessary packages for running the application successfully.